BADKINS17/BADKINS17.github.io/README.md

 # BADKINS17.github.io
-theme:
-title:
-description: Bookmark this to see resume updates in future!
+Bookmark this to see resume updates in future!